Crois et meurs dans l'Ordre du temple solaire

 Crois et meurs dans l'Ordre du temple solaire (lit.
 Believe and Die in the Order of the Solar Temple) is a 1996 book by Hermann Delorme about his experiences in the Order of the Solar Temple.
 The Order of the Solar Temple (OTS) was a new religious movement and secret society, often described as a cult, notorious for committing several acts of mass murder–suicide throughout the 1990s; by the time of the book's publication, 69 people had died in these incidents.
 The book was first published in Canada on 9 October 1996 by Éditions de la Paix, and was published in Switzerland by Editions Favre the next month.
+The book's preface was written by Susan J. Palmer.

-The book's author, Hermann Delorme, had joined the Solar Temple in 1990 and became a close associate of one of its leaders, Luc Jouret.
-In 1993, he was arrested and convicted for attempting to buy illegal firearms in Canada for the organization; this arrest and resulting scandal resulted in large amounts of media attention being given to the Solar Temple for the first time.
-While he and the other members arrested were given only light sentences, Delorme afterwards left when he began to feel Jouret was manipulating him.
+The book's author, Hermann Delorme, had joined the Solar Temple in 1990 and became a close associate of one of its leaders, Luc Jouret, before an arrest and resulting scandal in 1993; Delorme afterwards left.
 When the mass suicides occurred the next year, he was one of the only survivors to speak to the media.

-In the book, Delorme writes about his experiences in the Solar Temple and denounces cults, speaking of the need for more awareness rather than an effort to destroy them.
-Delorme writes of his own responsibility for his involvement, saying that it was primarily his own fault rather than brainwashing.
-Unlike other portrayals, Delorme portrays Jouret as the order's most significant leader, rather than Joseph Di Mambro.
+In the book, Delorme writes about his experiences in the Solar Temple and denounces cults, but says it was primarily his own fault rather than brainwashing.
 Alongside his own personal experiences, he also writes on his theories for what led to the murders of the group, including that the murders were tied to a Canadian schism in the OTS and that the second set of deaths was the result of a rearguard left behind by the Solar Temple's leader.
-The book's preface was written by Susan J. Palmer.

 Crois et meurs dans l'Ordre du temple solaire received largely positive reviews upon release, including for its insights on the Canadian operations of the Solar Temple and the insights on the Solar Temple as a whole.
 Most other sources from that time had focused on its European activities.
 Additional praise was given to the personal elements, with several reviewers noting Delorme told the story as if he was telling it to a friend.
 One reviewer criticized the book for treating the Solar Temple as comparable to more standard religions like Christianity and Islam, while another said it did not have many new revelations about the group.
 It was compared to other books on the OTS, including Les Chevaliers de la mort and Le 54e.
 Several months after its publication, a third Solar Temple mass suicide occurred in Canada, resulting in renewed attention to the book.